chapel-lang/chapel/doc/rst/technotes/gpu.rst

 ----------------------------

 Because of the early nature of the GPU support project there are a number of limitations.
-We intend to lift many of these limitations in future releases but the following list (while not exhaustive) identifies what we do not currently support:
+We provide a (non exhaustive) list of these limitations in this section; many of them will be addressed in upcoming editions.

 * We currently only target NVIDIA GPUs (although we intend to support AMD GPUs in a future release).